RavanH/xml-sitemap-feed/readme.txt

 You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) to check its validity and performance.
 Create an account if you don't have one yet.

-= My Google News Sitemap is empty! =

-The rules of the Google News game are that you do not feed the monster any stale food.
-Older than 2 days is bad.
-You need to whip up some fresh chow ;)

 = Can I manipulate values for Priority and Changefreq? =

-You can find default settings for Priority on **Settings > Reading**.
+You can find default settings for Priority on **Settings > XML Sitemap**.
 A fixed priority can be set on a post by post basis too.

 Changefreq has been dropped since version 4.9 because it is no longer taken into account by Google.